tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-data-source.md

 ```
 When using Azure Cosmos DB data sources, you must use the `_ts` property provided by Azure Cosmos DB.

-When using Azure Blob data sources, Azure Search automatically uses a high watermark change detection policy based on a blob's last-modified timestamp; you don't need to specify such a policy yourself.
+When using Azure Blob data sources, Azure Cognitive Search automatically uses a high watermark change detection policy based on a blob's last-modified timestamp; you don't need to specify such a policy yourself.

  **SQL Integrated Change Detection Policy**

  If your SQL Server relational database supports [change tracking](https://docs.microsoft.com/sql/relational-databases/track-changes/about-change-tracking-sql-server), we recommend using SQL Integrated Change Tracking Policy.
-This policy enables the most efficient change tracking, and allows Azure Search to identify deleted rows without you having to have an explicit "soft delete" column in your schema.
+This policy enables the most efficient change tracking, and allows Azure Cognitive Search to identify deleted rows without you having to have an explicit "soft delete" column in your schema.

  Integrated change tracking is supported starting with the following SQL Server database versions: